Diageo plc (DGE) Ordinary 28 101/108p

 Our view

-Diageo's focus is to premiumise its portfolio, offloading a selection of smaller brands to shift the dial towards sales of more lucrative products.
-That's served the group well in the past, as consumers willing to spend money on premium brands have tended to be more resilient to cost-of-living pressures.
+Diageo's shift towards a more premium offering has served the group well in the past.
+Consumers willing to spend money on premium brands have tended to be more resilient to cost-of-living pressures.
 But with volumes beginning to stutter, we're seeing the rate of price hikes easing.

 Environmental, social and governance (ESG) risk